The BEST mashed potatoes are rich and creamy, easy to make, and make the perfect side dish! Use our tips for a foolproof

 Drain the water off of the potatoes, return the pan back to the stove, and heat on medium-high just until the excess moisture has evaporated.
 This takes about 3 minutes.
 Be careful not to let your potatoes burn.

-Mash potatoes.
 I use a potato masher since I’ve found I can get the smoothest and best consistency of my potatoes with one.
-Once I have thoroughly mashed the potatoes, I slowly pour in half of the milk and butter mixture and stir until it is all mixed well.
+Once I have thoroughly mashed the potatoes, I slowly pour half the milk and butter mixture and stir until it is all mixed well.
 Then I slowly, just a little at a time, stir in just enough of the remaining milk and butter mixture until I have a perfect consistency – light, fluffy, and creamy!